 Sony Preps Markets for Record Loss

-Shares of Sony (NYSE: SNE) took a 10 percent slide Thursday on news that the electronics empire expected to post a record loss for its fiscal year ending in March.
+Sony expects to post a record loss for its fiscal year ending in March.
 The Tokyo conglomerate issued a warning that it would report an operating loss of $2.9 billion for the year.
-The result will represent Sony’s first operating loss in 14 years.
+The result will represent Sony's first operating loss in 14 years.

-Sony cites the troubled economy as well as a strong yen for the downturn.
-It’s also being trounced by Apple and Nintendo in mobile music and gaming, and is losing money on its flat-screen TV business.
-Under an aggressive restructuring, the company will shut down at least one TV plant in Japan and cut 30 percent of the employees in that division.
-Sony last month announced that 16,000 jobs--about 4 percent of the workforce--would be trimmed from companywide payrolls.
+Sony cited the troubled economy as well as a strong yen for the downturn.
+The company is getting trounced by Apple and Nintendo in mobile music and gaming, and is losing money on its flat-screen TV business.
+Under an aggressive restructuring, the company is shutting down as many as a half-a-dozen factories and laying off up to 8,000 people.
+In December, Sony said about 16,000 jobs—about 4 percent of the workforce—would be trimmed from companywide payrolls.
 The restructuring charge is projected to be about $1.9 billion.

-News of Sony’s expected loss emerged last week on insider speculation that the loss would be around $1.1 billion.
-Sony’s power on the Nikkei immediately pulled the Japanese exchange down by about 5 percent.
-Sony’s ADRs on the New York Stock Exchange slipped by about $2 on the news, from $22.58 at close Thursday to back around $20 today.
+News of Sony's expected loss initially emerged on insider speculation that it would reach around $1.1 billion.
+Sony's power on the Nikkei immediately pulled the Japanese exchange down by about 5 percent.

 Sir Howard Stringer, the first Occidental chief of the Japanese conglomerate, suggested the company's old guard would have to do business differently.
 During a news conference warning investors of Sony's first loss since 1995, Stringer was quoted by reporters saying, "There is still too much old Sony and not enough new."